Aleksandar1151/Aleksandar1151/README.md

 <h1 align="center">Aleksandar Jovanovic</h1>

-👋 Welcome to my GitHub!
+Welcome to my GitHub!
 I'm Aleksandar Jovanovic, a passionate software engineer with a deep enthusiasm for NET development and AI.
 I'm on a continuous journey of growth and innovation, pushing the boundaries of technology.

-I work for "NITES", IT development company in Banja Luka, as a Software Developer specializing in .NET.
+I work for "NITES", IT development company in Banja Luka, as a Software Engineer specializing in .NET.

-Explore my repositories, and let's code the future together! 🚀
+Explore my repositories, and let's code the future together!

-### 🧰 Languages and Tools
+### Languages and Tools
 <div class="column">
 <div class="row">
 <img align="left" alt="C" title="C" width="26px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" />